nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

   - **2b2.** The Salesperson corrects the `index` and reissues the command.
   - **Use case resumes from Step 2.**

-- **3a.** The contact is missing some optional information (e.g., birthday, social media handle).
-  - **3a1.** The system displays a message: `Some details are missing for this contact.`
-  - **Use case resumes from Step 4.**

 ---

 ### Including Related Use Cases:
-- **UC15 - Add a New Contact**: If the Salesperson finds incomplete information, they may choose to create a new contact with complete details.
+- **UC15 - Add a New Contact**: If the Salesperson finds incomplete information, they may choose to create a new contact with complete details after performing **UC01 Delete a Contact**.
 - **UC05 - Add or Edit Remarks for a Contact**: After viewing the contact’s full details, the Salesperson may choose to add or update remarks for additional context.

 ---

 ### Variations:
-- **1a.** The Salesperson views a contact with all fields filled in (name, phone, email, address, birthday, and social media handle).
+- **1a.** The Salesperson views a contact with all fields filled in (name, phone, email, address, birthday, history, property, remark).
   - **Use case proceeds normally from Step 2.**

-- **1b.** The Salesperson views a contact with only mandatory fields filled (name and phone).
+- **1b.** The Salesperson views a contact with only mandatory fields filled (name, phone, email, address).
   - **Use case proceeds normally from Step 2.**

 ---

 ### Postconditions:
-- The contact details are fully displayed in a single-page pop-out window, allowing the Salesperson to review or edit information as needed.
+- The contact details are fully displayed in a single-page pop-out window, allowing the Salesperson to review information as needed.

 ---